 From 26 March 2012, student visa holders can work 40 hours per fortnight once their course has commenced and during any period in which their course is in session.
 They are able to work unrestricted hours during any scheduled course break.
 A fortnight means a period of 14 days commencing on any Monday and ending on the second following Sunday.

-In addition, from 26 March 2012, Higher Degree by Research (HDR) student visa holders are no longer be limited in the number of hours that they can work once their course has commenced.
-Important: Unlimited work rights only apply once the student has commenced their HDR course.
+In addition, from 26 March 2012, Higher Degree by Research (HDR) student visa holders are no longer limited in the number of hours that they can work once their course has commenced.
+Note, however, that unlimited work rights only apply once the student has commenced their HDR course.
 A student studying a preliminary course (such as ELICOS) on a subclass 574 (Postgraduate Research Sector) visa would be limited to 40 hours per fortnight of work while the student is undertaking the preliminary course.

-Students who were granted a student visa before the 26 April 2008 will need to apply separately for permission to work.
-Please contact the International Student Advisers for information on how to apply.
+Students who were granted a student visa before 26 April 2008 will need to apply separately for permission to work.
+Please contact the for information on how to apply.

-The permission to work application process differs for AusAID (APS, ADS, and ALA) students.
+The permission to work application process differs for Australia Awards (APS, ADS, and ALA) students.
 Students should contact an to obtain the documentation required to lodge an application.

-Students are required to notify the University of their residential address in Australia within 7 days of arriving in Australia.
-Students must also notify the University of any change in their residential address within 7 days of the change.
-You can do this change via MyUni.
+Students are required to notify the University of their residential address in Australia within seven (7) days of arriving in Australia.
+Students must also notify the University of any change in their residential address within seven (7) days of the change.
+You can do this change via the Sydney Student portal, accessible via MyUni.